 Well, I’m curious about that too, but Mario spin-offs have a historically tenuous relationship with time and continuity.
 As we know, Baby Mario is a regular in adult Mario’s shindigs, including the one we’re currently discoursing.
 The plumber doesn’t let trivial barriers like the fourth dimension prevent him from inviting his guests and we’re not meant to think too hard about it.

 Plus, this was before Mario Golf: Toadstool Tour (which, ironically, was Camelot’s next console title) began integrating Diddy Kong and other post-Country aspects into the Mario spin-offs.
-Thus, Jr. was plucked to play tennis with Donkey Kong since Diddy was deemed unavailable.
+Thus, Jr. was plucked to play tennis with Donkey Kong since Diddy was deemed unavailable for whatever reason.

 And that’s fine, since Mario Tennis is a harmless spin-off.
 It has no real weight in terms of canon, hence the inclusion of Jr. and Baby Mario.